 Pardot comes with a large number of ready-to-use default fields, but you may need to capture other types of information.
 For example, you may have some fields in Sales Cloud that you want to also have in Pardot, and then sync the data between the two systems.
-To do this, activate your Salesforce connector, and then create a custom field in Pardot for each Sales Cloud field you’d like to map.
+To do this, you’d activate your Salesforce connector, and then create a custom field in Pardot for each Sales Cloud field you want to relate to each other.
 Custom fields are available across all your Pardot forms, automation and segmentation rules, and dynamic lists.

 Leung is planning a client event and needs to create a custom field at the prospect level to record RSVPs, but does not need to sync this information back to Salesforce.
 She’ll use the responses later to send out thank you emails.

 - Navigate to Admin > Configure Fields > Prospect Fields.

 - Enter the RSVP into the Name field.

 - Leave the Custom Field ID as automatically generated.

 - Leave Sync Behavior as-is.
 For a full list of field settings, see the Prospect Field Settings Reference.